Warpath (character): Operating as Warpath

-James takes a break from duty to make peace with the deaths he has caused and to visit his brother's grave.
+James takes a break from duty to make peace with the deaths he has caused and visit his brother's grave.
 En route, his truck is destroyed by the Demon Bear.
 He is badly beaten before being rescued by Ghost Rider.
 After defeating the Demon Bear with the aid of Ghost Rider, he learns that this creature was created when the animal spirits of his people were disturbed.
 They tell James that Eli Bard has dug up Thunderbird, Caliban, and everyone else buried there.

-When Surge, Hellion, and Boom-Boom are kidnapped, Warpath and the X-Force attempt to save them but are teleported off to the future to find Cable and Hope Summers.
-Arriving in the future, X-Force is ambushed by a future version of Deadpool, who leads them to Cable.
-Eventually they come across Stryfe's Celestial city, learning he is in control of that era.
-After his forces are defeated, Stryfe kidnaps Hope and Warpath, taking them back to his fortress where he tortures James.
-After the final battle against Stryfe, James flies Domino and X-23 back where they first appeared in the future.

 Warpath is caught up in the Necrosha events when his Blackbird crashes after a lightning strike.
 Making it to shore, the group encounters a resurrected Pyro and Berzerker.
-After taking them out, James is confronted by his ex-girlfriend, Risque, where she pleads with him to get away before she is controlled again by the T-O Virus.
+After taking them out, James is confronted by his ex-girlfriend, Risque, where she pleads with him to get away before she is controlled again by the techno-organic virus.
 He is rescued by Archangel, who informs him this is Eli Bard's doing.
 They meet up with Cyclops and are confronted by Selene's Inner Circle.
 During the battle, Eli takes on Warpath, who wants the knife responsible for creating the Demon Bear.
 James is kidnapped by Selene's Inner Circle and taken to Genosha.
 There he fights and kills his deceased brother John.
-With the help of ancient rituals from his tribe and Selene's knife, James stabs Selene in the heart and frees his brother's soul at last.
+With the help of ancient rituals from his tribe and Selene's knife, James stabs Selene in the heart and frees his brother's soul.
 After the battle, James quits X-Force with Wolverine, claiming that he "has made his peace".

-James sides with Cyclops in the Schism.

-After working with War Machine to stop a war in Eastern Europe, Warpath's teammate Jubilee is captured by vampires.
-Warpath and the rest of this X-Squad have been attacking vampire hordes trying to find their friend.

-Warpath appears as a target for the newly revamped Weapon X Program and is opted to join Old Man Logan's new team.
+Warpath appears as a target for the newly revamped Weapon X program and is opted to join Old Man Logan's new team.

 Warpath is among the mutants residing on Krakoa.
 After Thunderbird rescues some of his people from Heritage Initiative operatives funded by Orchis, Warpath comes through the Krakoan Gate planted on the Apache reservation and meets his grandmother Lozen.